kjellevers/snake-game/README.md

 - Inspired by the classic Nokia Snake game
 - Built as a learning project to understand game development with Pygame
-- Built with the assistance of Claude using the Sonnet 4.5 modes
+- Built with the assistance of Claude using the Sonnet 4.5 model

 ## Author